Lights in a world of, “Camera. Action!”

 The Silhouettes Have Got to Go (Avoid backlight.)

 Related to the previous point, don’t position your speakers in a place where the primary light source is behind them.
-Don’t let them sit with their back to a window, for example.
+Don’t let them sit with their backs to a window, for example.

 All cameras, including webcams, have a limited dynamic range, meaning they aren’t as good as our eyes at simultaneously seeing light things and dark things.
-So, while I might be able to see your speaker pretty clearly, if he’s standing in front of a bright window, a camera will have a much harder time and he’ll probably become a silhouette.
+So, while I might be able to see your speaker pretty clearly if he is standing in front of a bright window, a camera will have a much harder time and he’ll probably become a silhouette.
 The quickest solution?
-Ask them to turn their chair around 180 degrees, and just like that you’ll be using that distracting lighting to your advantage.
+Ask him to turn his chair around 180 degrees, and just like that you’ll be using that distracting lighting to your advantage.